Gabies/MyLoop/README.md

 * User can view detailed information about a trail
 * User can get a path on the trail which has the same start and destination (Cyclic path)
 * User can select the desired lenght of the path
-* User can take a photo of the scenery
-* User can view all photos taken

 **Optional Nice-to-have Stories**